vcc-csc212/sp21-archive/_docs/weekly/wk6.md

 ##### Essential Questions

 <br>
-✔️ What is a recurence relation and why is it useful?
+✔️ What is a recurrence relation and why is it useful?
-✔️ How do we derive a recurence relation from code?
+✔️ How do we derive a recurrence relation from code?
 ✔️ How do we solve a recurrence relation to get the time complexity of a function?

 ##### Read/Watch/Review